Withstands Cold Down to −60 °C: New Weather and Ice Monitoring System Tested in the Arctic

 • receiving additional equipment to work not only with existing but also with future meteorological satellites.

 Factory tests of the system were conducted for six months in automatic and manual modes under various climatic conditions, and its operation was stable and reliable.
-By the end of 2024, the Television Research Institute intends to certify the system and transfer its first copies to the customer.
+By the end of 2024, the Television Research Institute intends to certify the system and hand over its first copies to the customer.

 Read more on the topic:

-The first «Arctic Express» departs from Russia to China
+The first «Arctic Express» departed from Russia to China

 Now on home